Riga Cathedral: Pipe organ

-The organ of the Riga Cathedral was built by E.F.
-Walcker & Sons of Ludwigsburg, Baden-Württemberg, Germany, in 1882–83, and was inaugurated on 31 January 1884.
+The organ of the Riga Cathedral was built by Walcker Orgelbau of Ludwigsburg, Baden-Württemberg, Germany, in 1882–83, and was inaugurated on 31 January 1884.
 It has four manuals and one pedalboard.
 It plays 116 voices, 124 stops, 144 ranks, and 6718 pipes.
 It includes 18 combinations and General Crescendo.
 A tape of Latvian composer Lūcija Garūta playing the organ for a cantata during World War II captured the sound of battle nearby.

 Boys choir

 The Riga Dom Cathedral Boys Choir has performed internationally, recording the Riga Mass by Uģis Prauliņš and other works.